RascalSoftware/RAT/docs/source/chapter2.rst

     [problem, results] = RAT(problem, controls)

 In this case we have called our inputs *problem* and *controls*, but they can be called anything.
-Likewise we have called our outputs *problem* and *results*, but we are free to call them anything we like.
+Likewise, we have called our outputs *problem* and *results*, but we are free to call them anything we like.
 We will look at the outputs in more detail in the next section.

 The first input, *problem*, is an instance of a class called *projectClass*: